Message from the President

 Nomura Real Estate Holdings, Inc.

-Formulation and Background of the New Mid- to Long-term Business Plan
+Formulation of the New Mid- to Long-term Business Plan and its Background

 New Value, Real Value